Skip to Main Content

 • What is Batch Processing?

-• Protocols: Machine-testable
+• Protocols:

 Choose communication protocols appropriate to user needs and the type of data being transferred.
 Avoid insecure options such as HTTP and FTP, and prioritize secure, efficient alternatives such as HTTPS and SSH.
-Use modern protocols to take advantage of newer features, while maintaining backward compatibility for older devices.
+Use modern protocols to take advantage of newer sustainability features, while maintaining backward compatibility for older devices.

 • GPF – General Policy Framework (PDF) – 1.7 – Strategy (Encryption)